MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 }
 ```

-If the value of `bypass` isn't `AzureServices`, use the guidance in [Configure key vault network settings](/azure/key-vault/general/how-to-azure-key-vault-network-security?tabs=azure-cli) to set it to `AzureServices`.
+If the value of `bypass` isn't `AzureServices`, use the guidance in [Configure Azure Key Vault networking settings](/azure/key-vault/general/how-to-azure-key-vault-network-security?tabs=azure-cli) to set it to `AzureServices`.

 ### Online deployments fail with an image download error